Ms. Ada Morell '97

 Mr. John Kean, Jr.

 Mr. Kean was appointed to the Board of Trustees in June of 2012.
 He is currently Managing Partner of IBA LLC, a New Jersey based private investment banking and advisory services company.
 Prior to forming IBA, he served as a Managing Director and head of the energy group at Avondale Partners, a boutique investment bank based in Nashville, Tennessee.
 Mr. Kean’s background includes serving on a number of boards including public, private and non profit entities, including the Kean University Foundation where he has been a board member since its inception.
 In addition to his long service at the Kean University Foundation, his dedication to education includes service on the boards of the TVRC Education Foundation and the Morristown Beard School, and as NJ State Chairman of the School Counts Campaign.
+He received his bachelor’s degree from Lake Forest College and attended the Advanced Management Program at Harvard Business School.
+He currently resides in Bernardsville, New Jersey.

 Mr. Doug Keller